bilderbuchi/ofStateManager/README.md

 		                    this option is not given
 	  -v, --verbose         Switch on debug logging.

 ### Examples

-* `ofStatemanager.py record` in your project folder records a snapshot of the current state under the default name `latest`
-* `ofStatemanager.py record --name releaseV1.1` records a snapshot of the current state under the given name
+* `ofStatemanager.py record -p <project-path>` records a snapshot of the current state of the project in the given directory under the default name `latest`.
-* `ofStatemanager.py record -u --name releaseV1.1` as previous, but updates snapshot if the name already exists
-* `ofStatemanager.py record -v --project <project-path>` records a snapshot in the project in the given directory, additionally printing debug information
-* `ofStatemanager.py archive` archives all necessary components for the project in an archive folder within.
+* `ofStatemanager.py archive -p <project-path>` archives all necessary components for the project in an archive folder within.
 If `metadata.json` or the snapshot name don't exist, they are automatically created first.
 * `ofStatemanager.py checkout --name myRelease` restores all related components to the state defined in the snapshot myRelease.

+* `ofStatemanager.py record -v --project <project-path>` records a snapshot of the project in the given directory, additionally printing debug information.
+* `ofStatemanager.py record --name releaseV1.1` records a snapshot of the current state under the given name and aborts if it already exists.
+* `ofStatemanager.py record -u --name releaseV1.1` as previous, but updates the snapshot if it already exists.
+* `ofStatemanager.py record` in your project folder records a snapshot of the current state under the default name `latest`, but this will only work if you put ofStateManager onto your PATH so that your console can find the binary (or you copy the two .py files in the repository over to your project directory.

 ## Requirements/Dependencies
 * OS: Only Linux is tested, MacOS should work, too.
 Full cross-platformness is intended.
 * python, argparse
 * git